- Corporate Mentoring Sponsor

 Who is eligible for membership? [back to top]

-The chief lawyer (e.g., General Counsel, Chief Legal Officer, or Director of Legal Affairs) and all in-house attorneys who have significant leadership and management responsibility which includes (i) leading a major functional area (e.g.,litigation, securities, intellectual property), (ii) serving as a lead attorney for a major business unit, or (iii) supervising one or more lawyers, are eligible for membership.
+The chief lawyer (e.g., General Counsel, Chief Legal Officer, or Director of Legal Affairs) and all in-house senior managing counsel who have significant leadership and management responsibility which includes (i) leading a major functional area (e.g.,litigation, securities, intellectual property), (ii) serving as a lead attorney for a major business unit, or (iii) supervising one or more lawyers, are eligible for membership.
 Members must hold full-time positions under their title, and must be employed by a corporation, non-profit, or government agency.